High-order splitting of non-unitary operators on quantum computers: Application to Damped Waves

-Figure \ref{fig:damped_wave_evolution} presents quantum statevector simulations of the algorithm applied to the damped-wave equation on a periodic domain of length $L$.
-The sixth-order splitting scheme in Table \ref{tab:splitting_coefficients} is used by extending the circuit architecture in Fig.~\ref{fig:wave_splitting}c accordingly.
-A Gaussian initial condition of $\phi(x,0) = \exp(-100[x/L-0.5]^2)$ with a zero initial time derivative so $|c\partial_x|^{-1}\partial_t\phi(x,0)=0$ is discretized with 128 grid points and encoded into the quantum state by Eq.~\eqref{eq:physical_space_encoding}, requiring $n=7$ qubits in the data register, in addition to the selector and ancilla qubits for a total of nine qubits.
-The ratio of the wave propagation to damping time scales $\gamma L/c=0.5$ corresponds to the under-damped regime.
-Four splitting steps are implemented, each requiring 302 CNOT gates for a total of 1,208 CNOT gates to simulate the entire evolution.
+Figure \ref{fig:statevector_simulations} presents quantum statevector simulations of the algorithm applied to the damped wave equation on a periodic domain of length $L$.
+We consider a Gaussian initial condition of $\psi(x,0) = \exp(-100[x/L-0.5]^2)$ with a zero initial time derivative so $|c\partial_x|^{-1}\partial_t\psi(x,0)=0$.
+The domain is discretised with 128 grid points, and we assume access to a quantum state encoding this function by Eq.~\eqref{eq:physical_space_encoding}.
+This requires $n=7$ qubits in the data register, one selector qubit and one ancilla qubit, for a total of nine qubits.
+The ratio of the wave propagation to damping time scales is $\gamma L/c=0.5$.
+Eight order-4 steps are implemented in Fig.~\hyperref[fig:statevector_simulations]{\ref*{fig:statevector_simulations}a}, each requiring 82 CNOT gates for a total of 656 CNOT gates to simulate the entire evolution in Fourier space.
 This calculation and its scaling will be expanded upon in the following \hyperref[sec:resource_requirements]{\emph{Resource Requirements}} section.
-The cumulative success probability of measuring $\ket{0}$ after each damping stage is approximately 27.6\%, corresponding to the squared ratio of the $L^2$ norm of the unnormalized solution at the final and initial states, $\|\phi(t)\|^2/\|\phi(0)\|^2$.
+The cumulative success probability of measuring $\ket{0}$ after each damping stage is approximately 27.6\%, corresponding to the squared ratio of the $\ell^2$ norm of the unnormalised solution at the final and initial states, $\|\psi(t)\|^2/\|\psi(0)\|^2$.